wwt/SwiftCurrent/wiki/Getting-Started-UIKit.md

 Start by cloning the repo and checking out the 'SwiftCurrentExample' scheme.
 This should give you a decent idea of how the library works.
 If you want to create a new project, read on.

-# Swift Package Manager with Programmatic UIKit
+# Swift Package Manager with Programmatic UIKit Views

 ## Adding the dependency